Ixchiq - referral

 When a person is given Ixchiq, the immune system recognises the weakened virus as ‘foreign’ and makes antibodies against it.
 If the person later comes into contact with the chikungunya virus, the immune system will be able to fight off the virus more effectively and so help to protect the person against chikungunya.

-The review of Ixchiq has been initiated at the request of the European Commission, under Article 20 of Regulation (EC) No 726/2004.
+The review of Ixchiq was initiated on 5 May 2025 at the request of the European Commission under Article 20 of Regulation (EC) No 726/2004.

-Once the full review is concluded, the PRAC’s final recommendations will be forwarded to the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which will adopt an opinion.
+The PRAC recommendations will now be sent to the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which will adopt the Agency’s opinion.
 The final stage of the review procedure is the adoption by the European Commission of a legally binding decision applicable in all EU Member States.

 Key facts